gm3dmo/the-power/CONTRIBUTING.md

 If you want to contribute then pull requests are awesome and very welcome.
 The things in in The Power that I like the most were mostly suggested by others and we'd love to hear them in the [Discussions](https://github.com/gm3dmo/the-power/discussions).

 ### Writing `The Power` scripts
-If you are keen on writing a script then please go ahead and keep the following guidance in mind:
+If you are keen on writing a script, then following the guidance below should help with the smooth handling of your pull request:

 #### Keep it portable